sanjayBala/gcp-ha-setup/README.md

 #### Please follow this guide to setup
 Does the following:
-A simple HAProxy LB setup with 2 Ngnix Server - created with terraform, configured using ansible.
+A simple HAProxy LB setup with 2 Ngnix Server - created with terraform, configured using ansible and validation using inspec.

 Can be configured as sticky or round-roubin.